Sosrobahu: Usages

-Naming the technique and the granting of a patent
+Naming and patent

-In November 1989, President Soeharto of Indonesia gave the name Sosrobahu to the new technology.
+In November 1989, President Soeharto of Indonesia gave it the name Sosrobahu.
 The name was taken from a character in the Ramayana, and derives from Old Javanese for 'thousand shoulders'.
+The Indonesian patent was granted in 1995, while the Japanese patent was granted in 1992.
+The technology has also been exported to the Philippines, Malaysia, Thailand, and Singapore.